troyhacks/MoonLight/docs/moonbase/module/editor.md

 it takes a platform reboot, and changing the movinghead number of LEDs in my case. it looks like some refresh isn't happening. even the platform reboot trick sometimes isn't happening... looking at the console output i'm seeing that my actions on the user interface aren't registered
 * how complex would it be to map several led strips on several IOs to a virtual 2d matrix?
 I'm currently looking at the code, more particularly void mapLayout() and it seems the layout is reset every time that function is called, so it is not possible to increase the display size
 * [single line and row layouts](https://github.com/MoonModules/MoonLight/pull/19)
+* personally i'd make 2 different menus in the esp32 GUI.. a layout is more something you set and forget about as it is tied to a physical install
+* one layout to define all the lights is definitely a blocker for me (and I imagine more people) as physical installs have their own constraints. let me know what you think.
+I will add that possibility , I see ‘some’ usage, but I don’t understand why it is a blocker as in general the whole setup is a number of lights which you know in advance so then it is most clear to define that in one go ?

 ## Technical